 - Results: Teams have 30 minutes to finish the race after the overall winner takes the checkered flag.
 A Team may question the results within the 30-minute period following posting of the final results.
 After 30 minutes, awards will be given out and results will be final unless a protest is pending.

-- Impound: After the race, the top three overall teams, as well as any other team requested by an official to do so, must leave their machines at a designated impound area until released by the official.
+- Impound: If directed, the top three overall teams, as well as any other team requested by an official to do so, must leave their machines at a designated impound area until released by the official.

 - Penalties will be assessed at the discretion of the official based on the severity of the offense, and may include one or more of the following: position(s), lap(s), time adjustment, disqualification, suspension, loss of championship points, fine, probation, etc.